S3-working-group/s3-illustrations/README.md

 This package contains many the illustrations I have created for Sociocracy 3.0 (a.k.a.
 S3).

-For the moment, the illustrations are available as png files with 140dpi, both with white and transparent backgrounds.
+For the moment, the illustrations are available as png files with 140dpi, both with white and transparent backgrounds, in English and German versions.

 ## License